w3f/Grants-Program/applications/Syncra.md

 ### What is it?

 Modular-dao is a set of traits with default implementations built using [ink!](https://github.com/paritytech/ink) and [OpenBrush](https://github.com/727-Ventures/openbrush-contracts) that can be used to create customized DAOs.
-Be aware that this is just a concept, none of the contracts have been properly tested and/or audited, and all the work is still experimental! :)
+Be aware that this is just a concept, none of the contracts have been properly tested and/or audited, and all the work is still experimental.

 ### How does it work?